 Uprising of 20,000 (1909)

 Designed in the early 1890s, the shirtwaist (or blouse) arrived at a time when production of women’s clothing moved from the household to the factory.
-By 1909, six hundred shops operated in New York City (the center of garment manufacturing in the United States), employing thirty thousand workers and producing fifty million dollars in merchandise annually.
-The relatively newer shirtwaist factories—generally of medium to large size, employing roughly fifty to three hundred people during the busy seasons—provided slightly better working conditions and wages than the older suit and cloak shops, which employed mostly Jewish men.
+By 1909, 600 shops operated in New York City (the center of garment manufacturing in the United States), employing 30,000 workers and producing fifty million dollars in merchandise annually.
+The relatively newer shirtwaist factories—generally of medium to large size, employing roughly 50 to 300 people during the busy seasons—provided slightly better working conditions and wages than the older suit and cloak shops, which employed mostly Jewish men.